rohanmahy/mls-ratchet-tree-options/draft-mahy-mls-ratchet-tree-options.md

 a group are organized into a ratchet tree, the full representation of which is described in the `ratchet_tree` extension.
-The protocol specifies that the full `ratchet_tree` can be included in Welcome messages or shared externally, but describes no concrete way to convey externally.
+The protocol specifies that the full `ratchet_tree` can be included in Welcome messages or shared externally, but describes no concrete way to convey it externally.
 Likewise, when non-member clients want to join a group, they can do so using an external commit.
 They require the GroupInfo and the `ratchet_tree`.